 Coventry CV4 7AL

 Modernisms and avant-gardes in their cultural, historical and geographical contexts.
 Critical theory, especially theories and historical sociologies of modernity; philosophy and literature.
 More broadly, late 19th, 20th and 21st century writing, with a particular focus on the modernist moment and its legacies.
-She has published on a wide range of twentieth-century authors including Sylvia Plath, Walter Benjamin, Virginia Woolf, Jean Rhys, James Joyce, Mina Loy, and T.S.
-Eliot.
+She has published on a wide range of twentieth-century authors including Sylvia Plath, Walter Benjamin, Virginia Woolf, Jean Rhys, James Joyce, Mina Loy, T.S.
+Eliot, and Angela Carter.

 Teaching and supervision

 Modules taught in current and/or past years include:

 - EN248 Modern American Poetry

 Current PhD students:

 Ariana Autieri, Translation and music in Joyce’s Ulysses.

 - Sylvia Plath and the Theatre of Mourning (Oxford University Press, 1999).

 - 'Varieties: Mina Loy, T.S.
 Eliot and Cosmopolitan Performance', Op Cit: A Journal of Anglo-American Studies 2 (2013).